-Find out even more about this episode, with extensive show notes and links: http://camnoir.com/ep83/
+Find out even more about this episode, with extensive show notes and links: https://camnoir.com//ep143/

 Sponsored by Hot Rod Cameras: www.hotrodcameras.com